blainehansen/kreia/README.md

 ---

-## This library is in active development.

-There are lots of little features that are undone, and the "friendliness" of many of the errors and apis hasn't been completely finished.
-Contributions are welcome!

----

 Kreia makes it effortless to build completely custom lookahead parsers in pure javascript, and all the looking ahead is completely handled for you.

 Here's a small example.